Marbru35/MCQuality/README.md

 **Automated User State Detection Project**

 Welcome to the MC Quality project!
-This repository contains the code and implementation of a real-time emotion detection tool based on video data, developed as part of our software quality project.
+This repository contains the code and implementation of a real-time emotion detection tool based on video data, developed as part of our software quality project in corporation with the [DLR Institute of Software Technology](https://www.dlr.de/de/sc/).🚀

 ---